TnTech-ECE/CapstoneStarterRepo/Reports/Lessons Learned/Lessons Learned.md

 ## Words of Wisdom
 - Buy as many pre-built parts as possible that work within the necessary parameters.
 - Communicate extensively during the design/signoff phase especially to pinpoint possible issues in the overall design.
-- Allocate time and prioritize the most critical parts of your system first.
+- Prioritize the most critical parts of your system first.
+- Manage and organize your time throughout the two semesters well (With a Gantt chart for example).